What is the atomic layer deposition process, or what is ALD coating?

 Types of ALD

 While ALD was developing, new variants of the technique came to place.
 Each one with a specific characteristic, which can be advantageous depending on the type of material you are working with or the type of material you want as a product.
-We explain the most important ones:
+We explain the most important ones and try to answer, what is ALD equipment, and what different types exist:

 Thermal ALD: In most ALD methods, atomic vaporization is controlled; however, higher temperatures are sometimes required.
 Molecules containing aluminum, in particular, often require high temperatures.
 Thermal ALD typically uses temperatures between 150 and 350 degrees Celsius.
 A common example is the formation of Al2O3 from water and trimethylaluminum on a substrate surface.